‘Married at First Sight’: Who Is Pastor Calvin Roberson?

-Currently, he’s also lending his relationship expertise to the Lifetime series Bride & Prejudice: Forbidden Love.
+He also lent his relationship expertise to the Lifetime series Bride & Prejudice: Forbidden Love.
 In the show, he helps three deeply-in-love couples whose family and friends don’t approve of their relationship.
-Season 2 premieres Wednesday, Feb.
-26 at 10/9c.

 He says everything you see on TV is real

 Reality TV viewers often wonder how much of what they see in an episode is real and how much has been scripted by producers.
 But Roberson says that in the case of Married at First Sight, what you see is 100% real.